Herbivour/BossmanDKP/README.md

 ### Configuration

 * Check out this code on the server you wish to run the bot on.
 * Configure your MySQL server, and set the `sequelize` config in config/config.json.
-(Fill in the blanks below)
+(Fill in the blanks below, the AMI has this pre-configured)
 ```
 {
   "development": {